hareko/js-filer/README.md

 ## Feedback
 Examine the [Remote File Manager] solution that implements jsFiler via extended command set, enhanced dialog and callbacks.

-If you have any questions, comments, ideas, or would like to leave any other kind of feedback, feel free to [contact me].
+If you have any questions, comments, ideas, or would like to leave any other kind of feedback, feel free to [contact].

 ## ChangeLog ##
 - 14 Apr 2017